Leaflet: What you will need to pay

 If you are going to receive short-term or respite care in a residential care home, we may not be able to complete your financial assessment before your care starts or ends.

-You will be asked to pay a standard amount until your financial assessment is complete.
+You will be asked to pay a standard amount until we do your financial assessment.
 Once we confirm the amount you need to pay, your actual contribution will be backdated to the date you went into the care home.

 If you don’t want to tell us about your financial circumstances